opensearch-project/OpenSearch/.github/actions/5_builderpackage_indexer_branch_resolver/README.md

 ## Examples

 **Branch exists in every repository**
-  - Scenario: input branch exists in both repositories.
+  - Scenario: input branch exists in all the repositories.
   - Input: *feature-xyz*
   - Output:
     ```
     wazuh-indexer-plugins=feature-xyz
     wazuh-indexer-reporting=feature-xyz
+    wazuh-indexer-security-analytics=feature-xyz
     ```

 **Branch exists in one of the repositories**

-- Scenario: input branch exists in **wazuh-indexer-plugins** but not in **wazuh-indexer-reporting**.
+- Scenario: input branch exists in **wazuh-indexer-plugins** but not in **wazuh-indexer-reporting** and **wazuh-indexer-security-analytics**.
 Input branch is based on version *4.12.1*.
 - Input: *feature-xyz*
 - Output:
     ```
     wazuh-indexer-plugins=feature-xyz
     wazuh-indexer-reporting=4.12.1
+    wazuh-indexer-security-analytics=4.12.1
     ```

 **Branch doesn't exist in any repository**